kicsipixel/gyms_in_cloud/README.md

-# VAPOR 4-based API server connected to PostgreSQL DBaS in OCI
+# Deploying Your Vapor 4 API Server on Oracle Cloud Infrastructure (OCI) with PostgreSQL as a DBaaS